pawanbondre67/30days_of_javascript/README.md

 # js-mini-projects
-Here I will uploads basic or intermidiate js projects
+Here I will upload basic or intermidiate js projects